 - Corrective: Designed to ensure that remedial action is taken to reverse undesirable outcomes.

-WHAT ARE THE RISKS RELATED TO INTERNAL CONTROLS?
+WHAT ARE THE types of RISKS RELATED TO INTERNAL CONTROLS?

-Risk is anything that could negatively impact the College’s ability to meet its objectives.
+Risk is anything that could negatively impact the University’s ability to meet its objectives.
 There are several types of risk:

 - Strategic: A risk that could prevent an area from accomplishing its objectives or meeting its mission.

-- Financial: A risk that could result in a negative financial impact to the College such as a waste or loss of assets.
+- Financial: A risk that could result in a negative financial impact to the University such as a waste or loss of assets.

-- Compliance and Regulatory: A risk that could expose the College to fines or penalties from a regulatory agency due to noncompliance with laws and regulations.
+- Compliance and Regulatory: A risk that could expose the University to fines or penalties from a regulatory agency due to noncompliance with laws and regulations.

-- Reputational: A risk that could expose the College to negative publicity.
+- Reputational: A risk that could expose the University to negative publicity.

-- Operational: A risk that could prevent areas of the College from operating in the most effective and efficient manner or be disruptive to other areas of the College operations.
+- Operational: A risk that could prevent areas of the University from operating in the most effective and efficient manner or be disruptive to other areas of the University operations.

 What is Your Responsibility?